hi-sushanta/All_Blog/clj80v2z2000j0al24erx7eoz.md

 If you learn more installation process read this [***complete guide in PyTorch***](https://pytorch.org/get-started/locally/)***.***

-Note 🔥 : Sometimes explaining every code is not useful, so when something you do not understand.
+Note: Sometimes explaining every code is not useful, so when something you not understand.
 Copy code paste Google and learn, this is my trick learning I think this is helpful for you.
 The best way to learn anything understand other people's code and write lots of code!

 ```python
 import torch